Recognition of foreign academic qualifications and exams

 If you want to enrol with the University of Milan, you need not submit a special application for recognition: your university degree will be assessed during the admission procedure.
 The recognition of any exams taken abroad may be requested during the enrolment procedure.

-If you wish to have your university degree assessed to obtain the same Italian qualification, you have to submit an Application for recognition, together with the documents listed below from 1 March to 30 July of each year.
+If you wish to have your university degree assessed to obtain the same Italian qualification, you have to submit an Application for recognition, together with the documents listed below from 1 March to 30 June of each year (only for Medicine and Surgery the deadline is 30 July).

 Recognition of health professions degrees is subject to admission.
 To register for the admission test, see the procedures and deadlines in the call for applications.
 Qualifications obtained more than 3 or 5 years ago cannot be recognized (for more information see the Study Programme).